Candela Vetrano: Career

-Other Work
+Other work

 In 2002 Candela Vetrano began her career as a model for Mimo & Co.
 In January 2013, Candela Vetrano launched her own clothing line, which she called Hey!
 Mona and that is directed towards teenage girls.
 Its main sales mechanism is online, through its website.

 Personal life

 From 2008 to 2010, Vetrano was in a relationship with the actor Agustín Sierra.
 She then dated Lucas Minuto from 2011 to 2012, and actor Gastón Soffritti from 2013 to 2014.

-Since 2016, she has been in a relationship with actor Andrés Gil.
+Since 2015, she has been in a relationship with actor Andrés Gil.
+In June 2024, Vetrano announced that she was pregnant with the couple's first chid.
+On November 14, 2024, she gave birth to the couple's first child, a boy, whom they called Pino Gil Vetrano.